eaudunord/dc-taisen-netplay/README.md

  Assembly:
  * Attach header row pins to the SD sniffer.
 Solderless press fit, or friction fit options are available if you can't solder.
- * Connect the appropriate wires from the USB-serial adapter to the corresponding pins using this chart as a guide
+ * Connect the appropriate wires from the USB-serial adapter to the corresponding pins using the chart below as a guide
  * Insert the SD card sniffer fully into the SD card slot on the SD adapter
  * Insert the SD adapter into the Serial port on the Dreamcast console
  ![Screenshot](https://github.com/eaudunord/dc-taisen-netplay/blob/main/ConnectionGuide.PNG?raw=true)